pyrmont/articles.inqk.net/_posts/2018-02-05-sunlit-feedback.md

 # Feedback on Sunlit 2.0 Beta

 _Sunlit 2.0[^1] is currently in beta.
-Since the developer is [Manton Reece][mr] (and Jonathan?[^2]), I thought I'd write my feedback up in the form of a blog post._
+Since one of the developers is [Manton Reece][mr],[^2] I thought I'd write my feedback up in the form of a blog post._

 [mr]: https://manton.org/

 _One could read this as me being a lot more aggreived than I actually am.
-Indeed, I’m not aggrieved at all; I’m delighted Manton is working on Sunlit!
+Indeed, I’m not aggrieved at all; I’m delighted Manton and Jonathan are working on Sunlit!
 My strong feelings come from a place of deep excitement about what Sunlit could be._

 ## My Use Case